EdenMar/fantasy_hockey_gems/README.md

 # Fantasy Hockey Gems

-This is a little Python script designed to help organize and view hockey stats so users can hopefully find some hidden gems for their fantasy hockey pool.
-I haven't had a chance to do any programming in a while, and since I've fallen behind in all my pools, I decided to make something that would give me an edge when looking for additions to my teams.
+This is a Python script designed to help organize and view hockey stats so users can hopefully find some hidden gems for their fantasy hockey pool.
+I haven't had a chance to do any programming in a while, so I decided to make something that would give me an edge when looking for additions to my teams.

 # About